 We have two Mitra Convenors, both of whom are volunteers.
 Amarapuspa looks after the women’s sangha, and Maitrinara takes care of the men’s sangha.
 A Mitra Convenor takes special responsibly for supporting Mitras within our community, both through running events and meeting with people individually.
 They also meet with men and women who are becoming more involved with our community, to help them find appropriate study groups or events to support their practice.
 They help to guide people in the process of becoming mitras and are also often a point of contact for Mitras who want to ask for ordination.
 They are always happy to hear from people interested in becoming more involved in our community.

 The centre team is the organisational hub of Brixton Buddhist Community.
 Together they are responsible for coordinating all the events, as well as managing our online content.
-Lizzy works two days a week, while Alex and Elena currently work one day a week each.
+Lizzy and Ian work two days a week each, while Alex and Elena currently work one day a week each.